maputnik/osm-liberty/README.md

 <img align="right" alt="OSM Liberty" src="logo.png" />

 This is a fork from [osm-liberty](https://github.com/maputnik/osm-liberty).
-We use this as a base map style for the whole Ehrenamtkarte project.
-Whenever you see a map in the context of the Ehrenamtkarte, then this style should be used.
+We use this as a base map style for the whole Ehrenamtskarte project.
+Whenever you see a map in the context of the Ehrenamtskarte, then this style should be used.

 A free Mapbox GL basemap style for everyone with complete liberty to use and self host.
 OSM Liberty is a fork of OSM Bright based on free data sources with a mission for a clear good looking design for the everyday user.
 It is based on the vector tile schema of [OpenMapTiles](https://github.com/openmaptiles/openmaptiles).